Friday, December 28, 2018

 Yūgen

-Teika's intention was to, through his art, bring about meditative equipoise.
-The late Heian poets and aestheticians, starting with Teika’s father Shunzei, theorized the moments when this happened as the occurence of an aesthetic quality called yūgen (幽玄).
-This was a term that first originated in the translations of the Prajñāpāramitā sūtras and Mādhyamika śastras–a body of work that heavily thematized nonduality and emptiness–but the term became, through poets like Shunzei, also a term in poetics.
+Teika’s intention was, through his art, to bring about meditative equipoise.
+The late Heian poets and aestheticians—beginning with Teika’s father, Shunzei—sought to articulate the moments when this occurred through the aesthetic principle of yūgen (幽玄).
+The term yūgen first appeared in Chinese translations of the Prajñāpāramitā sūtras and Mādhyamika śāstras—a body of texts deeply concerned with nonduality and emptiness—but through poets such as Shunzei it came to denote, within poetics, the quality by which such emptiness might presence through art.

 Blandness

-This view of blandness comes very close to the unaesthetized view of yūgen, yet there is a difference.
-The primary goal of blandness seems to me to be minimizing emotional reactivity and facilitating a seeing with equanimity.
-The goal seems to be similar to the effects of śamatha: the stilling and elimination of emotions.
-It is about overcoming the 'need' for strong flavors, becoming free from likes and dislikes, and finding satisfaction and richness in that which has little or no taste.
-In this regard, blandness is very close to the aestheticized yūgen in which things are presented "almost without color or definite character" (Konishi quoted in LaFleur 1983, 99).
-Blandness is not, however, necessarily about seeing things as empty and indeterminate.
-If our original awakening is concealed by cognitive and emotional obscurations (jñeyāvaraṇa and kleśā-varaṇa), it seems to me that blandness targets the emotional obscurations: it leads to freedom from likes and dislikes.
-The unaesthetized yūgen, as its source in the Prajñāpāramitā sūtras makes clear, is instead targetting cognitive obscurations directly.
+This view of blandness approaches the unaesthetic dimension of yūgen, yet a subtle difference remains.
+The primary aim of blandness seems to be the minimization of emotional reactivity and the cultivation of equanimous seeing.
+Its effect is akin to that of śamatha: the stilling and pacification of emotion.
+It is concerned with overcoming the 'need' for intensity—becoming free from likes and dislikes, seeing phenomena from a certain distance, and finding richness in what possesses little or no taste.
+In this respect, blandness closely resembles the aestheticized form of yūgen, in which things appear "almost without color or definite character" (Konishi, quoted in LaFleur 1983, 99).
+Blandness is not, however, necessarily concerned with seeing things as empty or indeterminate.
+If our original awakening is veiled by both cognitive (jñeyāvaraṇa) and emotional (kleśāvaraṇa) obscurations, then blandness, it seems to me, addresses the emotional obscurations: it leads to freedom from attachment and aversion.
+The unaesthetic yūgen, by contrast—as its origin in the Prajñāpāramitā sūtras makes clear—targets the cognitive obscurations directly.

 "In the empty hills I see no one; [空山不見人]